Christiansburg High School: Athletics

-Athletic teams are known as the Blue Demons and the school colors are blue and gold.
+Christiansburg High School athletic teams are known as the Blue Demons, with the school colors being blue and gold.

-Wrestling
+Wrestling Team

 The Christiansburg Blue Demons wrestling team won 17 straight state titles from 2002 through 2018.
-This stands as the record for longest state championship winning streak in VHSL athletic history.
+This stands as the record for the longest state championship winning streak in Virginia athletic history.

 Confederate Flag Protest

-On September 17, 2015 at approximately 7:45 A.M. around 25 students arrived to Christiansburg High School wearing attire that violate the school's dress code.
+On September 17, 2015, at approximately 7:45 A.M. around 25 students arrived to Christiansburg High School wearing attire that violate the school's dress code.
 Upon entry to the school building, the students were asked to comply with the dress code.
 While some students complied, those who did not were placed in In-School-Suspension, the standard disciplinary procedure for this type of infraction.
 Around 17 students in In-School-Suspension proceeded to disrupt the school environment through loud displays and behavior, as a result of the continued disruption, the students were issued a One-Day Out-Of-School-Suspension.
 After the initial protest, there were smaller protests that occurred.

-On October 31, 2016 at approximately 9:00 A.M. around 5 students arrived to Christiansburg High School with Confederate flags attached to their vehicles.
+On October 31, 2016, at approximately 9:00 A.M. around 5 students arrived to Christiansburg High School with Confederate flags attached to their vehicles.
 When the students parked their vehicles on school grounds they were asked to comply with the schools Parking Permit Contract, which you have to sign to obtain a parking permit, all of the students complied and removed the Confederate flags off of their vehicles.